fvidalf/ipre-debate-agentes-back/API_DOCUMENTATION.md

 **Error Responses:**
 - `400`: Invalid config ID format
 - `404`: Config not found
-- `404`: Snapshot not found for specified version
+- `404`: Version not found for specified version

 **Notes:**
-- Snapshots are automatically created when configs are saved or used in simulations
+- Versions are automatically created when configs are saved or used in simulations
-- Only configs that have been saved or used in simulations will have snapshots
+- Only configs that have been saved or used in simulations will have versions
 - Version numbers start from 1 and increment with each parameter change

 ---